 How to make Chocolate Caramel French Silk Pie

-The corn syrup in the caramel helps keep the caramel from crystalizing and keeps it nice and smooth and soft since the pie must be chilled.
+The corn syrup AND the sour cream in the caramel helps keep the caramel from crystalizing and keeps it nice and smooth and soft since the pie must be chilled.

 For the crust: